Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Economy/README.md

     The bearing at which vehicle spawns should be facing.
 - `_vehicleSpawnRadius`:
     The maximum radius allowed for vehicle spawns.
+    This can also be an array specifying the minimum and maximum radius.

 [fn_requestToBuyItem.sqf] will also include the following keys in the context: